LeonidMem/CustomBlocksM-Wiki/README.md

 * You are not allowed to decompile this plugin.
 * You are not allowed to share the source of this plugin.
 * No refunds.

+If you did something from this list, you won't get any updates in the future.